REGINA MARIE MILLS

 - Office Hours: W 1-4 PM

-Regina Mills is a Ph.D student in the English Department at the University of Texas at Austin.
-She has her Master's degree in Education from Arizona State University and her Bachelor's degree in English (with Honors) and Sociology/Anthropology with a concentration in Women's Studies from Washington and Lee University.
+Regina Marie Mills is a Ph.D student in the English Department at the University of Texas at Austin.
+She has her Master's degree in English from UT and a Master's degree in Education from Arizona State University.
 Regina's interests in Ethnic and Third World Literature revolve around Latin@ and Central American-American writers and memoirists, US immigrant literature, African American literature, human rights, the archive, revolutionary rhetoric, and postcolonial trauma studies.

 Review of Digital Archive of Guatemala’s National Police Archive (AHPN).
 E3W Review of Books 13.
 (Spring 2013).